judka-uriel/uriel-book/uriel_en.md

 (Beresheet [41:45](https://www.sefaria.org/Genesis.41.45))

 > And unto Yosef were born two sons, whom Asenat the daughter of the priest of On bore unto him.
-And Yosef called the name of the firstborn Menasheh.
+And Yosef called the name of the firstborn Manasseh.
 And the second he called Efraim.
 (Beresheet [41:50-52](https://www.sefaria.org/Genesis.41.50-52))

-> And unto Yosef were born in the land of Egypt Menasheh and Ephraim, whom Asenat the daughter of Poti-phera priest of On bore unto him (Beresheet [46:20](https://www.sefaria.org/Genesis.46.20))
+> And unto Yosef were born in the land of Egypt Manasseh and Ephraim, whom Asenat the daughter of Poti-phera priest of On bore unto him (Beresheet [46:20](https://www.sefaria.org/Genesis.46.20))

 The progenitors of the tribes were born to a non-Jewish mother, but were Jews through their father.
 Their mother, though she was the daughter of an Egyptian priest, did not turn them away from Judaism.
-One of the sons of Menashe was born of an Aramean concubine
+One of the sons of Manasseh was born of an Aramean concubine
 (Divrei ha‑yamim I [7:14](https://www.sefaria.org/I_Chronicles.7.14)),
 but he was a Jew.  <!-- by grandfather -->